 },

-• Go to src/index.js and import BrowserRouter as Router and wrap the <App /> component with it.
+and import BrowserRouter as Router and wrap the<App />

 //other import statements